nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 We first give acknowledgement to Module Coordinator, Dr Akshay Narayan, and Teaching Assistant, Aditi Chadha for guidance and supervision over the ChChing project. <br>
 We utilized the [tp project](https://github.com/nus-cs2113-AY2223S2/tp) of the nus-cs2113-AY2223S2 organisation as our template for ChChing.
-<br>The [addressbook-level2](https://github.com/se-edu/addressbook-level2) & [addressbook-level3](https://github.com/se-edu/addressbook-level3) project largely inspired the format and coding style of ChChing.
+<br>The [addressbook-level2](https://github.com/se-edu/addressbook-level2) & [addressbook-level3](https://github.com/se-edu/addressbook-level3) project by SE-EDU largely inspired the format and coding style of ChChing.

 ### ExchangeRateApi